SkafteNicki/dtu_mlops/s7_scalable_applications/M22_data_loading.md

 always better*.
 This was very much not the case with more traditional machine learning algorithms (random forest, support vector machines etc.) where a pleatau in performance was often reached for a certain amount of data and did not improve if more was added.
-However, as deep learning models have become deeper and deeper and thereby more and more data hungry performance seems to be ever increasing or atleast not reaching a pleatau in the same way as for traditional machine learning.
+However, as deep learning models have become deeper and deeper and thereby more and more data hungry performance seems to be ever increasing or atl east not reaching a pleatau in the same way as for traditional machine learning.

 <p align="center">
   <img src="../figures/ml_data.PNG" width="500" title="Image credit">